Skip to Content

 The higher education system in Uzbekistan is undergoing a period of structural transition, marked by debates over whether to maintain traditional instructional models or adopt a credit-based modular system.
 Regardless of the system in place, the quality of higher education depends largely on two constant pillars: the learner and the instructor.
 Limited student autonomy in learning and insufficient digital-pedagogical readiness among faculty members have been identified as persistent challenges within the system.

-2. Project objectives
+2. Project goals

 The project aimed to strengthen faculty capacity by: